-On September 19, 2012, Google released a summary of accessibility fixes that have been made over the prior year.
-They also published an Administrator Guide to Accessibility and a feedback form for reporting problems or suggestions.
+Google also has an Administrator Guide to Accessibility and a feedback form for reporting problems or suggestions.

 The accessible@googlegroups listserv is a public forum for posting questions about accessibility.
 To join, go to the email@example.com page and activate the "Join group to post" button.

-North Carolina State University has published information about accessibility and implementation of Google Apps on their campus.
+North Carolina State University has a website about accessibility and implementation of Google Apps on their campus.

-Third-party assistive technology such as JAWS and Dragon NaturallySpeaking seems to work much better with Google Apps in Firefox than in Internet Explorer.
-We also recommend that you upgrade your assistive technology if possible.
+We have found that many cases, third-party Windows assistive technology such as screen readers and Dragon NaturallySpeaking have tended to work much better with Google Apps in Firefox than in Internet Explorer.
+In all cases, we recommend that you upgrade your assistive technology to the latest version if possible.

-- Instructions for connecting Google Mail to Apple Mail (Note: If you are using Apple Mail to access Calendar, we highly recommend that you upgrade to OS X 10.8 [Mountain Lion]).
+- Instructions for connecting Google Mail to Apple Mail (Note: If you are using Apple Mail to access Calendar, we highly recommend that you upgrade to at least OS X 10.9.4 (Mavericks).)

-Google has released an update to its Mavericks OS.
+In November 2013, Google released an update to its Mavericks OS.
 This update fixes the issues experienced when connecting to a Google mail account.
-Be sure to run a software update prior to connecting Apple's Mail App to your M+Google account.
+Be sure to run a software update prior to connecting Apple's Mail App to your U-M Google account.